If there’s one goal most companies share it’s lead generation. Without a steady stream of potential customers, revenue is destined to fall flat.

 The reason LinkedIn has come up with this feature isn’t because promoted content ads were failing; it’s because brands are failing to create an intuitive experience once users land on their site.

-LinkedIn Lead Gen forms are a short-term fix for a much bigger problem: The pre-click experience is still prioritized over the post-click experience.
+LinkedIn Lead Gen forms are a short-term fix for a much bigger problem: The pre-click experience is still prioritized over the post-click landing page.
 Targeting, platform, ad creative — marketers consider these things highly valuable and spend much time and budget perfecting them.

-In the post-click experience, however, forms, offers, user testing, page load speed — these are considered afterthoughts.
+In the post-click landing page, however, forms, offers, user testing, page load speed — these are considered afterthoughts.
 If a post-click landing page experience is well-designed, it can do exactly what LinkedIn Lead Gen Forms can, and then some.

 Instead of relying on LinkedIn Lead Gen Forms long-term, advertisers should be focused on creating a balanced, seamless, highly personalized campaign from the first impression to the last click.